-Outcome 9: Advanced constitutionalism, human rights and the rule of law
+Outcome 9: Advanced constitutionalism, human rights and the rule of law a.
+Programme 1 contributes to Outcomes 1, 2 and 3 b.
+Programme 2 contributes to Outcomes 4 and 10

 Outcome 10: Crime and corruption reduced through effective prosecution

 Details on how various programmes will contribute to the Department's outcomes are provided under the section which deals with programme measures.
 Various programmes contribute not only to a specific outcome, but to a number of outcomes as follows: